Movies & TVPlaces

 Walter Hill is a visionary filmmaker known for his gripping storytelling, distinctive style, and contributions to the genres of action, crime, and western films.
 The Warriors (1979) may be his most popular and well-known.
 The film presents a modern-day parallel to the ancient Greek epic The Odyssey by Homer.
 Just as Odysseus and his companions faced a perilous journey back to their homeland, The Warriors follows a gang of Coney Island, New York City, trying to make their way back home after being wrongly accused by rival gangs of a murder they didn’t commit.
 This gripping urban adventure mirrors the timeless themes of courage, survival, and brotherhood found in Homer’s epic tale.
 The film’s portrayal of the gang’s encounters with rival factions and various challenges throughout the city represents the trials and tribulations faced by Odysseus and his crew during their voyage.
 Walter Hill’s reimagining of The Odyssey through the lens of a 1970s street gang resonates with audiences, showcasing the enduring power of ancient mythology in modern storytelling.

-Click on the movie cover to buy The Warriors (1979)!
+Click on the spartan to buy The Warriors (1979)!

 Nostalgic Journey thru 1950s Brooklyn: Exploring the Endearing Coming-of-Age Tale of The Lords of Flatbush (1974)